 It can be challenging to plan a trip independently to Ninh Binh.
-Yet, it’s still WAY better than to explore Ninh Binh on a soulless and rushed organised tour together with dozens of other travelers.
+Yet anything is WAY better than to explore Ninh Binh on a soulless and rushed organised tour together with dozens of other travelers.
 As a matter of fact, try to stay away from tours in the whole Vietnam.

 Now I’m going deeper and sharing my full trip itinerary for you to explore this hidden gem in Vietnam in 2 days and have the same amazing experience that I had.

 - The itinerary is based on my own trip in December 2016.
 I spent a total of 2,5 days exploring Ninh Binh and could’ve easily stayed more!

 - It’s for independent travelers making their own way in Ninh Binh.
 This is the way it should be explored!

 - It’s suited if you have your own wheels, whether is a bike or a motorbike.
 I strongly recommend the latter, at least on the first day.

 - It’s NOT a rushed itinerary.
 You can squeeze in more places if you want.
 However I think is important to allow some time to really take in the scenery, explore the area calmly and even get wonderfully lost!

 Sounds like this can suit you?
 Great, let’s start the engines!

 What to do in Ninh Binh – 2-Day Itinerary